-Facebook has been strongly communicating that they want all Pages on their Business Manager and Monetization Manager by February 2018.
+Facebook has been strongly communicating that they want all Pages on their Business Manager and Monetization Manager.

 It's key that your Page is managed by this platform, so please make sure you get this done as soon as possible.
 We have a full step-by-step tutorial on how to activate them if you need guidance.
 You can find it here.

 Before leaving this page, you'll also have to add a platform.
 Click + Add Platform at the bottom of the page, select Website, and then enter your site's URL.